Official Name: Federal Republic of Nigeria

 Meetings and Negotiations: Expect the first few meetings to be somewhat formal as your Nigerian counterparts continue to become comfortable with you as a person.
 It is a good idea to maintain a polite and somewhat reserved manner until the person you are meeting drops some of his formality.

 Acceptable Public Conduct: Very direct eye contact may be interpreted as being intrusive unless there is a longstanding personal relationship.

 Economist Country Briefings: Nigeria – recent articles of interest along with political and economic forecasts

-Embassy of the Federal Republic of Nigeria (in the U.S.)
+Embassy of the Federal Republic of Nigeria - Washington, D.C.

 This report represents a compilation of information from a wide variety of reputable sources.

 Economic Indicators: Variety of sources including the CIA World Factbook, COFACE Country Ratings, Economist Country Briefings, Federation of International Trade Associations (FITA) Country Profiles.